DB8LE/satgs/README.md

                                 // this can be overwritten with the -u or --usb command line argument "rotctl_ID": 123, // rotctl id of your rotor
-                     // to find this, run `rotctl --list` "rotctld_port": 4533, // port for rotctld. make sure this doesn't share a port with any
+                     // to find this, run `rotctl --list` "rotctld_port": 4533, // port for rotctld.
+Make sure this doesn't share a port with any
                           // rigctld instances.
     "min_az": 1, // minimum azimuth that the rotor is capable of "max_az": 359, // maximum azimuth that the rotor is capable of